MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/index.md

 not allow just-in-time (JIT) compilation, so .NET Embedding will statically compile your .NET code into native code that can be used in iOS.
-Other environments do allow JIT compilation, and in those enviroments, we opt to JIT compile.
+Other environments do allow JIT compilation, and in those environments, we opt to JIT compile.

 It supports various language consumers, so it surfaces .NET code as idiomatic code in the target language.
 This is the list of supported